airbytehq/airbyte/docs/integrations/destinations/pinecone.md

 The chunk length is measured in tokens produced by the `tiktoken` library.
 The maximum is 8191 tokens, which is the maximum length supported by the `text-embedding-ada-002` model.

-The stream name gets added as a metadata field `_airbyte_stream` to each document.
+The stream name gets added as a metadata field `_ab_stream` to each document.
 If available, the primary key of the record is used to identify the document to avoid duplications when updated versions of records are indexed.
-It is added as the `_record_id` metadata field.
+It is added as the `_ab_record_id` metadata field.

 ### Embedding